umtblbl/IBInspectable-SampleApp/README.md

-# IBInspectable-SampleApp
-It is a simple sample application that shows its implementation for IBInspectable on XCode.
+#It is a simple sample application that shows its implementation for IBInspectable on XCode.